 Finding the right gaming mouse amid all the options available can be a struggle.
 There are a lot of factors to consider, like how it looks, how it feels in the hand, the button selection and arrangement, the quality of its sensor, and whether you want a mouse that’s wireless or wired.
 These details, minor as they may seem, can have a major impact on your experience with the mouse you choose to buy.
-On the other hand, sometimes mice have features that get overblown and don’t actually work as well as advertised.
+On the other hand, sometimes mice have features that get overblown and aren’t really worth the extra cost.

 If you’re looking for a wireless gaming mouse, you’ll want the best that your budget allows for.
-We’re going to make this decision easy for you.
 The best wireless gaming mouse is Logitech’s G502 Lightspeed.
 It’s the most well-rounded choice if you want comfort, a long-lasting battery, and the best selection and arrangement of buttons.
-The model’s design accommodates multiple grip styles, and Logitech’s companion software is unobtrusive and a breeze to use.
-It also has rock-solid wireless connectivity so you don’t have to deal with a wire entangling your gameplay.
+But if you want some alternatives, there are some new, solid contenders below that offer different designs and features.

 Like our guide to the best gaming headset, what follows focuses mostly on newer models that you’re more likely to see on store shelves as opposed to older models, which may be tougher to find in stock — even if they might still be worth your money.